 • Fixed monthly price • All waste types covered • FREE bins and delivery • Excellent customer support

 The second reason it’s so important is that it’s also the legal responsibility of restaurants in the UK to ensure that their waste is disposed of in a safe and responsible manner.
-That is why the vast majority opt for using a professional waste collector to ensure they’re legally compliant.

 Preparation waste – cut-offs, peels, skins, miscuts, spillages